Wye College: External Programme

 The Wye College External Programme, established in 1988 under Ian Carruthers and Henry Bernstein, was the first use of exclusively, distance learning by the University of London.
 The programme built upon Wye's established research and teaching links to the rural developing world, especially in Africa and combined resources from existing departments to offer rural development and other cross disciplinary MSc and Postgraduate Diploma courses.

 Developing the 50 courses cost Wye College £2 million.
-Learning resources were initially on paper, supplemented by audio cassettes; videotapes, and 24 hour telephone support.
+Learning resources were initially on paper, supplemented by audio cassettes; videotapes, and 24-hour telephone support.
 The World Wide Web was embraced later.

-The program received a Queen's Anniversary Prize for Education in 1994, the first year the awards were granted.
-A citation commended the unique program for providing quality professional development to agriculturalists at a third the cost of overseas students in the UK, and its ability to project even into war torn countries thereby assisting their recovery.
+The programme received a Queen's Anniversary Prize for Education in 1994, the first year the awards were granted.
+A citation commended the unique programme for providing quality professional development to agriculturalists at a third the cost of overseas students in the UK, and its ability to project even into war torn countries thereby assisting their recovery.

 By 2000, Wye's External Programme had 975 mid-career professionals registered from 120 countries, and was growing.
 In 2007, it became the Centre for Development, Environment and Policy of SOAS, albeit initially from the Wye campus.
-This arrangement allowed enrolled students to be awarded their contracted University of London degrees but deprived Imperial College of a program it had been enthusiastic about acquiring.
+This arrangement allowed enrolled students to be awarded their contracted University of London degrees but deprived Imperial College of a programme it had been enthusiastic about acquiring.

 Hop research

 Mycologist and accomplished tennis player, Ernest Stanley Salmon established a systematic hop breeding programme at the college in 1906.
 It was the world's first, and a model for those that followed.
-The importance of his work was rapidly understood so whilst the college's other hop gardens were grubbed out in 1917 to grow potatoes and support the war effort, Salmon's trial plots were spared.
+The importance of his work was rapidly understood so while the college's other hop gardens were grubbed out in 1917 to grow potatoes and support the war effort, Salmon's trial plots were spared.

 Seeking fungal resistance he crossed European plants with seeds grown on from a wild Manitoban hop cutting, and thence bred varieties including Brewer's Gold (1934), Bullion (1938), and Northern Brewer (1944).
 It was estimated in 2005 that over half of all hops grown commercially worldwide were descended from Salmon's original seedlings.
 Ray Neve succeeded Salmon in 1953 producing varieties such as Wye Northdown (1971), Wye Challenger (1971), and Wye Target (1972).

 In 1981, Peter Darby took over the programme focussing on dwarf hops such as First Gold (1995); aphid resistance (Boadicea, 2004), and flavour.
-At that time, the college's breeding program was producing 30,000 plants a year to evaluate.
+At that time, the college's breeding programme was producing 30,000 plants a year to evaluate.

-The unit merged into a newly formed Horticulture Research Institute in 1985; through subsequent consolidation became part of Horticulture Research International in 1990, and spun off with East Malling Research Station to form East Malling Research in 2004.
+The unit merged into the newly formed Horticulture Research Institute in 1985; through subsequent consolidation became part of Horticulture Research International in 1990, and spun off with East Malling Research Station to form East Malling Research in 2004.
 As Imperial College sought to close their Wye campus in 2007, hop research activities transferred to Wye Hops Ltd, a subsidiary of the British Hop Association, based at China Farm, Upper Harbledown.
 As of 2019, Wye Hops' national hop variety collection has been relocated to Shepherd Neame's Queen's Court at Faversham.